seqan/seqan3/doc/tutorial/alphabet/index.md

-# Alphabets in SeqAn3 {#tutorial_alphabets}
+# Alphabets in SeqAn {#tutorial_alphabets}

 ***Learning Objective:***

-In this tutorial we look at alphabets and you will learn how to work with nucleotides and amino acids in SeqAn3.
+In this tutorial we look at alphabets and you will learn how to work with nucleotides and amino acids in SeqAn.
 We guide you through the most important properties of SeqAn's alphabets and show you the different implemented types.
 After completion, you will be able to use the alphabets inside of STL containers and to compare alphabet values.